uptactics/module-gene-braintree/README.md

 UPDATE:

 Added carding attack mitigation code.
 IP's will be logged in redis with a failed count.
-If failed count reached, IP will be barred from further payments until N time has been reached.
+If configured failed count reached, IP will be barred from further payments until petiod has been reached.
-See setup under braintree credit cards
+See setup under braintree credit cards.
+Clear cache or redis key : ```gene_braintree``` to clear all entries.